Today’s Family Debt

-TOO MUCH DEBT HELPED TRIGGER the 2008 financial crisis.
-Today, the picture is much brighter.
+TOO MUCH DEBT HELPED trigger the 2008 financial crisis.
+Some 15 years later, the picture is much brighter.
 Here’s what the latest statistics tell us:

-- Just over 77% of American families are in debt, according to the Federal Reserve’s 2016 Survey of Consumer Finances.
+- As of 2022, 77.4% of American families were in debt, according to the Federal Reserve’s Survey of Consumer Finances.
 The most common types of borrowing are mortgage debt, installment loans like car and student loans, and credit card balances.